arielhalevy123/pharmcare-agent/ARCHITECTURE.md

 ---

-This architecture provides a solid foundation for a production pharmacy assistant with bilingual support and real-time streaming capabilities.
+This architecture provides a solid foundation for a production pharmacy assistant with proper safety measures, bilingual support, and real-time streaming capabilities.